Hadrosauridae: Growth and development

 The limbs of the juvenile hadrosaurs are anatomically and proportionally similar to those of adult animals.
 However, the joints often show "predepositional erosion or concave articular surfaces", which was probably due to the cartilaginous cap covering the ends of the bones.
 The pelvis of a young hadrosaur was similar to that of an older individual.

-Evidence suggests that young hadrosaurs would have walked on only their two hind legs, while adults would have walked on all four.
-As the animal aged, the front limbs became more robust in order to take on weight, while the back legs became less robust as they transitioned to walking on all four legs.
-Furthermore, the animals' front limbs were shorter than their back limbs.
+The young of some hadrosaurs, namely Maiasaura, are suggested to have walked on only their two hind legs, while adults would have walked on all four.
+As Maiasaura aged, the front limbs became more robust in order to take on weight, while the back legs became less robust as they transitioned to walking on all four legs.
+Bone modeling also seems to support a locomotion shift in Maiasaura; outgrowths on the tibiae reinforce the bone in the direction of stresses that would be caused by bipedalism (in a one-year-old individual) and quadrupedalism (in an individual at least four years of age).
+In contrast, Edmontosaurus nestlings appear to have been capable of fully quadrupedal locomotion, and do not show much change in limb proportions through growth.
+Quadrupedal tracks of a small, presumably juvenile hadrosaur are known from the Cantwell Formation in Alaska.

 Daily activity patterns

 Comparisons between the scleral rings of several hadrosaur genera (Corythosaurus, Prosaurolophus, and Saurolophus) and modern birds and reptiles suggest that they may have been cathemeral, active throughout the day at short intervals.